ufs-community/uwtools/docs/sections/user_guide/uw_yaml/forecast_yaml.rst

 ``fd_ufs:``
 """"""""""""

-The section requires a ``base_file:`` entry that contains the path to the YAML file.
-An optional ``update_values:`` section may be provided to update any values contained in the base file.
+This block requires a ``base_file:`` entry that contains the path to the YAML file.
+An optional ``update_values:`` block may be provided to update any values contained in the base file.
 Please see the :ref:`updating_values` section for providing information in these entries.

 The ``fd_ufs.yaml`` file is a structured YAML used by the FV3 weather model.
 The tested version can be found in the :ufs-weather-model:`ufs-weather-model repository<blob/develop/tests/parm/fd_ufs.yaml>`.
 The naming convention for the dictionary entries are documented :cmeps:`here<>`.

 ``field_table:``
 """"""""""""""""

-The section requires a ``base_file:`` entry that contains the path to the YAML file.
-An optional ``update_values:`` section may be provided to update any values contained in the base file.
+The block requires a ``base_file:`` entry that contains the path to the YAML file.
+An optional ``update_values:`` block may be provided to update any values contained in the base file.
 Please see the :ref:`updating_values` section for providing information in these entries.

-If a pre-defined field table (i.e., not a configurable YAML) is to be used, include it in the ``static:`` section.
+If a pre-defined field table (i.e., not a configurable YAML) is to be used, include it in the ``static:`` block.

 The documentation for the ``field_table`` file is :weather-model-io:`here<field-table-file>`.
 Information on how to structure the UW YAML for configuring a ``field_table`` is in the :ref:`defining_a_field_table` Section.